DavidWells/cron-burgundy/README.md

 # cron-burgundy

+> *"Stay scheduled, San Diego."*

-Simple macOS cron manager with missed job recovery.
-Uses launchd for scheduling, catches up on missed jobs when your Mac wakes up.
+A classy macOS cron manager that never* misses a job.
+Uses native launchd for scheduling and catches up on anything missed while your Mac was asleep.

+<small>**"99% of the time, it runs every time"**.
+It won't run if your computer is off</small>

 ## Features